-Jeremy Gibb is a leading asset finance lawyer based in Tokyo.
+Jeremy Gibb is a leading asset finance lawyer.
 He is experienced in the sale and purchase and financing of all kinds of assets and his particular expertise is in complex cross-border financing structures.

 Jeremy has represented banks, export credit agencies (ECAs), lessors, airlines and shipping companies in financing aircraft, ships, offshore vessels, rail rolling stock, car plant equipment, buses, containers, telecoms equipment and paper mills using all manner of financing structures.
 This includes single bank and syndicated debt facilities (often ECA-backed), UK, US, Japanese and German leasing facilities, joint venture transactions, high yield note issues and receivables transactions.